 Unbeknownst to even himself, a young German Augustinian monk, Martin Luther, completely upended this system.
 Luther initially sought to clarify church doctrine and reform it from within.
 Despite attempts on his life and retaliation and persecution, his persistence led to one of the most significant events in history that quite literally changed political and religious institutions forever.

 Reeling from watching starving peasants buy indulgences for their salvation from his wealthy colleagues, Martin Luther delved deeper into the New Testament book of Romans.
-Un-coincidentally, the Apostle Paul wrote to Christians living under the same empire as Luther roughly 1,500 years before.
+Un-coincidentally, the Apostle Paul wrote to Christians living under an empire roughly 1,500 years before.
 His discovery led to repeated questioning and challenges about the political and religious system imposed by the church, an agonizing realization that he could no longer dedicate his life to what he had previously, and a new found faith in salvation through Christ alone.

 What especially gnawed at his soul was one verse: